+The headings CW and CCW represent the plus and minus tables.
 The nnn value is the machine position in degrees and the cc is the compensation value in encoder steps.
 There is a table entry every two degrees starting at 001 and going to 359.
 If your control has non-zero values in the gear compensation tables, it is recommended that you do not change them.

-When the gear compensation tables are displayed, the up and down arrow button will select the next two degree (2°) entry and the minus (-) and numeric buttons will enter a new value.
-In addition to this the JOG button may be used to adjust the compensation value.
+When the gear compensation tables are displayed, the Up and Down arrow buttons will select the next three consecutive two degree (2°) entries and the minus (-) and numeric buttons will enter a new value.
+The Right arrow button will select the six compensation values to be edited.
+In addition to this, the Jog button may be used to adjust the compensation value.
 If the servo is on when changes are made, the servo motor will move by the adjustment amount if the table is at the position corresponding to the entry changed.
-This is valuable in that the JOG button can be used to move the motor to a desired position.
+This is valuable in that the Jog button can be used to move the motor to a desired position.

 Clearing of parameters will set all the gear compensation tables to zero.
-To exit the gear compensation display, press the MODE button; this returns the control to RUN mode.
+To exit the gear compensation display, press the Mode button; this returns the control to Run mode.
 When an indexer is using gear compensation, the values in Parameter 11 must be set to "0".